 Supported community projects such as orphanages, community centers, and cultural-exchange programs

 In his consulting practice with international development and aid, Hon.
-Dank combines diplomatic access with economic analysis.
+Daniel Dank combines diplomatic access with economic analysis.
 His fields of work include:

 Advising government ministries and diplomatic missions on investment positioning, sector strategies, and international partnership development